srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_11-introduction-to-azure-iot-edge.md

 1. Navigate to the `AZ-220-VM-EDGE` IoT Edge virtual machine within the Azure Portal.

-1. On the **Overview** pane of the **Virtual machine** blade, click the **Connect** button at the top.
+1. At the top of the **Overview** pane, click the **Connect** button, then click **SSH**.

-1. Within the **Connect to virtual machine** pane, select the **SSH** option, then copy the **Login using VM local account** value.
+1. Within the **Connect via SSH with client** pane, copy the **Login using VM local account** value.

     This is a sample SSH command that will be used to connect to the virtual machine that contains the IP Address for the VM and the Administrator username.
-The command is formatted similar to `ssh demouser@52.170.205.79`.
+The command is formatted similar to `ssh username@52.170.205.79`.

+    > **Important**: As of the last edit of this lab, there is a bug in the Portal where you get a certificate-based sign in command rather than a username-based command.
+You will need to edit the command to remove the certificate reference.

 1. If Cloud Shell is not open, then at the top of the Azure Portal, click on the **Cloud Shell** icon to open up the **Azure Cloud Shell** within the Azure Portal.
 When the pane opens, choose the option for the **Bash** terminal within the Cloud Shell.